craigmillard86/guitar-switcher-client/COMMANDS_REFERENCE.md

 # ESP32 Amp Switcher - Quick Command Reference

 > **Note:** The available commands, channel numbers, and button numbers depend on the build-time configuration (e.g., CLIENT_TYPE, MAX_AMPSWITCHS, pin assignments) set in platformio.ini and config.h.
-Use the `config` command to see your current build configuration.
+Use the `config` or `pins` command to see your current build configuration and all runtime pin assignments.

 ## Essential Commands